dfeliz/neptune-spear/README.md

 * "What did you do" is the commit message.
 Replace that with... eh... what did you do lol.
 * "my-name" is your branch's name.
 Remember git checkout -b "my-name"?
 Well, that name.

 And that's all!
-Now all you have to do is come to this page AGAIN and you will see at the top "You commited blabla changes" and a green button.
-Click that green button, and then scroll down and press the another green button.
+Now all you have to do is come to this page AGAIN and you will see at the top a yellow container that says "You commited blabla changes" and a green button that says "Compare & create pull request".
+Click that green button, and then scroll down and press the another green button that says "Create pull request"

 That's it!
 Now you know how to use git.
 Well, a 1% at least.